ftiapp/FTI-MEMBER-PORTAL/app/admin/README.md

 - Some storage providers generate signed URLs without file extensions; type detection by extension may fail.
   - Workaround: if your API can provide a `mimeType`, pass it through and update detection logic to use MIME when available.
 - Browser PDF handling depends on user settings.
-Some users might download instead of rendering inline.
+Some FTI_Portal_User might download instead of rendering inline.
-- If a document fails to preview, the modal shows a fallback message and users can click "ดาวน์โหลด".
+- If a document fails to preview, the modal shows a fallback message and FTI_Portal_User can click "ดาวน์โหลด".

 ---